 - Social events

-To request aid, applicants should submit the online Financial Aid Application and upload a copy of the family′s tax return, along with all W-2s, 1099s, and Schedules C, D, E, from the previous year.
+Applicants may request financial aid when completing the Institute application online and should upload a copy of the family′s tax return (1040), along with all W-2s, 1099s, and Schedules C, D, E, from the previous year.
 Need-based aid is distributed on a first-come, first-served basis.

 What kinds of students come to the SWI?

 Summer Writing Institute participants are academically motivated students who have a particular interest in writing.
 They have mastered basic writing skills and want to learn the nuances of sophisticated rhetoric, narrative, or poesy.
 They often excel in their high school courses that require writing.
 They come from both public and private institutions and represent a range of educational experiences.

 Does the SWI admit exceptional students with excellent academic records who have not completed the 10th grade?